How To Paint Kitchen Cabinets Professionally

 1. Cabinet Material: The type of material that your cabinets are made of can determine the kind of paint and primer you should use.

 2. Cabinet Condition: Before painting your cabinets, you’ll want to assess their condition.
+Be sure to address any repairs before painting.

 3. Color Choice: Choosing the right color for your cabinets can make a big difference in the overall look of your kitchen.
 Consider the style of your kitchen and your personal preferences when selecting a color.
+We picked a light gray cabinet color as gray is timeless and provides a bright modern look.

 4. Prep Work: Proper preparation is key to a successful painting project.
 This includes cleaning the cabinets thoroughly, removing all hardware, sanding down any rough spots, and applying a primer before painting.